 Athlete Eligibility and National Governing Body (NGB) Status Disputes

 The Ted Stevens Olympic and Amateur Sports Act and the U.S. Olympic Committee (USOC) bylaws designate the AAA to administer arbitrations between the USOC and athletes or representative sports organizations.
 Cases are conducted under the AAA Commercial Arbitration and Mediation Procedures.

 The AAA is named as the administrator to resolve disputes related to proceedings under the United States Anti-Doping Agency (USADA) Protocol for Olympic Movement Testing.
 For more information, click on Commencing an Arbitration for Olympic Movement and Sport Doping Disputes.
 FAQ for Olympic Movement Disputes answers preliminary questions, and The Court of Arbitration for Sport is a website offering a comprehensive view of the subject.

-The Ladies Professional Golf Association (LPGA) and the World Triathlon Corporation (WTC) also have designated the AAA as administrator of doping disputes with athletes.
+The Ladies Professional Golf Association (LPGA) also have designated the AAA as administrator of doping disputes with athletes.

 For more information, see The AAA Sports Arbitration Practice.